Uj-K/PantryDjango/README.md

 ---
 ## Acknowledgements

-This app is dedicated to all the kids with "borderline-hoarder" parents.
 It was inspired by my mom, who loves to keep our fridge and pantry well-stocked... maybe *a little* too well-stocked.

 The name "PantryDjango" is a playful nod to the cool Quentin Tarantino film *Django*, and also to the way "refrigerator" (냉장고) sounds in Korean.